bennylp/saxpy-benchmark/README.md

 See the [results](results/) directory for the full results.

 Here is a sample result.
-Note that the naive Python loop result is **excluded** from the chart because its value is too big (around 300x slower than native C++ version).
+Note that the naive Python loop result is **excluded** from the chart because its value is too big (around 300x slower than C++ loop in most benchmarks).

 ![benny-desktop1.png](results/benny-desktop1.png?raw=true "benny-desktop1.png")